Brett-Tanner/Journal/2023/Jun_23.md

   - [x] Ensure options are also unregistered when unregistering from regular day afternoons

-- Features

-  - [] Add an instructional PDF to the login page
-  - [] Prevent slots closing on weekends, they should close the Friday before instead
-    - Possibly hard code the relevant public holidays
-  - [] Possibly bring the recalculate button back, e.g. for children whose category in the SS changed since their booking was made
-  - [] For special days, display the connection option between the morning and afternoon slots (on the daily attendance sheet)
-    - Maybe also show if kids are attending both morning and afternoon in that column for regular days
-    - Just a different header/values
-  - [] Look into using our SES account/domain for the school emails to escape their 5000 email limit
-  - [] Add a search to the indexes (mainly for admins, there are too many pages and we don't know the order)
-  - [] Add a 'Latest Registrations' feed for staff

-- Invoice confirmation rework

-  - [] Add a user_confirmed field to Invoice model, which is set to true when they confirm on the confirm page
-    - Allows us to save invoices so they persist when users hit back/abandon before confirming without showing in stats/sheets
-    - By actually updating the invoice when the user goes to confirm from the registration page, but only using confirmed versions anywhere else
-    - [] Change the stats/sheets/indexes other places to decide what they show based on confirmation status
-    - [] Check all the logic that uses in_ss and think about how it could better use user_confirmed
-  - [] Change the in_ss field to 'staff_confirmed' to better reflect its actual function
-  - [] Use versions to handle cases where a user edits an existing booking but doesn't confirm it
-    - only the confirmed booking should be shown to staff/included in indexes/stats
-    - [] add a warning to the reg page/invoice index telling the user they have unconfirmed changes
-  - [] Rather than showing a blank page on the invoice index when there're no real invoices, show a 'No confirmed invoices, #{num} unconfirmed" message
-  - [] Change logic on which email is sent to use the new confirmed fields

-- Security

-  - [] SM can only log in from their school's IP address **requires IP list**

 ### Odin Project - [Personal Portfolio](https://www.theodinproject.com/lessons/advanced-html-and-css-personal-portfolio)

 - [x] Add a light/dark mode toggle like the one on [this guy's blog](https://vanntile.com/blog/next-to-astro/)